mattdangerw/midi-go-round/README.md

 There's a bug in the game making the audio wig out occasionally after a few song have been played :( I'd suggest restarting between songs for now.

 Press s for a screenshot.
+Escape to quit.

 Libraries Used
 --------------